nekrut/anvil-portal/content/learn/account-setup/account-setup.md

 ---

 # Account Setup
-To use AnVIL you will need a Google account for authenticating with Terra and Gen3.
-If you will be accessing restricted access data, you will also need an eRA commons id.
+To use AnVIL, you will need a Google account for authenticating with Terra and Gen3 and to associate your Terra account with a Google Cloud Platform (GCP) account.

+If you will be accessing controlled-access data, you will also need an eRA commons id.

-You will need to link your Terra account with your eRA commons ID and your Gen3 account.
+To enable dbGaP data use authorizations to flow through from dbGaP to Terra, you will need to link your Terra account with your eRA commons ID and your
+Gen3 account.

 Finally, to run analyses you will either need to configure your own Google Cloud Billing Account and Link it to Terra or obtain "Can Execute" access to a workspace linked to a collaborator's Terra Billing Project and Google Billing Account.

 ## Account Setup Checklist